Izzyharvin/MarvelSearch/README.md

 # MarvelSearch

 Marvel Search is a web application that let's you search through different Marvel heros that were created.
-You can also click on the Link to look at the comics for that Hero
+You can also click on the Link to look at the comics for that Hero.

+#Link
+- Link to app usin heroku: https://marvel-searchapp.herokuapp.com/

 # How To Use Marvel Search
 1. First step is you Open Bash in the marvel-search-app.